 “We’ll bump into each other at the party, then”

-Giving up “total loss” after a drink, i.e. not remembering (almost) anything.
+A “total loss” after drinking, i.e. not remembering (almost) anything.

-“So-and-so drank so much at the party, he got PT!
-We had to ask for a cab.”
+“So-and-so drank so much at the party that he crashed!
+We had to get a cab.”

 Bus